Hartwell-SJ/ml2/README.md

 This repository contains:
 1. This ReadMe file.
 2. Replication code.
-3. Pickled model.
-4. The final dataset was pickled but would not upload due to being over 25mb even when zipped.
-The replication code contains how the pickled file was created.
+3. The final dataset and the model used earlier in the code were pickled but would not upload due to being over 25mb even when zipped.
+The replication code contains the creating of the pickled files and the zipped copies are still possessed if required.

 # Model Use on Unseen Data
 The instructions for this assignment stated to include a readme file on the pickled model.
 Due to using a pre-built lexicon that has not been modified in any way, the final dataset created was pickled as well.